tiktok

 If skunks have already entered your property, or if you find droppings, the following remedies and repellents can be used to control their presence and prevent them from leaving skunk poop:

 • Ammonia: Skunks dislike the smell of ammonia.
-Get a few rags and soak them in ammonia to place them in areas where skunks are active.
+Soak a few rags in ammonia and place them in areas where skunks are active.

 • Pepper spray: To deter skunks from returning, a mixture of hot peppers and water can be sprayed in areas where they are active.